Disclaimer: Programme is subject to changes without notice.

 What’s making headlines?
 Trade finance fraud on trial

 This session will examine the latest trade finance fraud cases making headlines and moving through the courts.
-The discussion will bring together perspectives from banks, insurers, asset managers and technology providers to unpack what went wrong, how risks materialised and what the rulings mean in practice.
-Panelists will explore how fraud patterns are evolving, where controls failed across the ecosystem and how legal outcomes are reshaping risk, insurance and operational decisions in trade finance.
+Drawing on real-world examples, the speaker will unpack what went wrong, how risks materialised and what the rulings mean in practice.
+The presentation will explore how fraud patterns are evolving, where controls failed across the ecosystem and how legal outcomes are reshaping risk, insurance and operational decisions in trade finance.
 Presentation by:

 John Basquill, Senior Reporter, Global Trade Review (GTR)